 DAY 6: Explore Luxembourg City

-Luxembourg City overlooks the Petrusse and Alzette valleys and sits high on a rocky outcropping.
-It offers a combination of cobblestone-arched narrow streets and small elegant palaces such as the Palais Grand-Ducal and the Chambre des Deputes.
+From the city’s setting high on a rocky outcropping, you’ll have sweeping views of the Petrusse and Alzette valleys.
+Explore cobblestone-arched narrow streets and small elegant palaces such as the Palais Grand-Ducal and the Chambre des Deputes.
 The beautiful Chemin de la Corniche is said to be Europe's most beautiful terrace, with a pleasant promenade that passes restored ancient homes.
-The Casemates du Bock, a defensive labyrinth excavated in 1745 in the rocks beneath the city, is partly open to visitors.
-Other remarkable places include the Place de la Constitution and the cozy Place du Marche, still used for weekly flower and vegetable markets.
+You might also explore the Casemates du Bock, a defensive labyrinth excavated in 1745 in the rocks beneath the city; it is partly open to visitors.
+You’ll also bask in the beauty of the city’s two major squares: the regal Place de la Constitution and the cozy Place du Marche, still used for weekly flower and vegetable markets.